A hand reaching up into the air above a field of grass

 Science backs this up:

-Nature relatedness predicts both environmental concern and personal happiness — suggesting that caring for the planet and personal wellbeing are deeply intertwined. 🔗 Read Study on Sage Journals
+Nature relatedness predicts both environmental concern and personal happiness — suggesting that caring for the planet and personal well-being are deeply intertwined. 🔗 Read Study on Sage Journals

 🌿 In Summary